Bophuthatswana: Demographics

 The homeland was set up to house Setswana-speaking peoples.
 In 1983, it had more than 1,430,000 inhabitants; in 1990, it had an estimated population of 2,352,296.
 Only 10% of Bophuthatswana's total land area was arable, and much of that was covered with scrub bush.

-Though the majority of its population was Tswana-speaking, Tswana, English, and Afrikaans were all designated as official languages by the constitution.
+Though the majority of its population was Tswana-speaking, Tswana, English, and Afrikaans were all designated as official languages by the Constitution of Bophuthatswana.

 Economy

 Bophuthatswana was the richest of the TBVC-states as it had platinum mines, which accounted for two-thirds of the total platinum production in the Western world.
 It was also rich in asbestos, granite, vanadium, chromium and manganese.
 Additional revenues came from the Sun City casino, which was a day trip from Johannesburg and Pretoria, where gambling was illegal under the National Party government, as it was throughout all of South Africa.